FreeLoaderz/constitution/ADAO-Constitution-v01.md

 **Section  2.9 - Transferability of Membership.** Membership rights and interests may be transferred by token exchange.

-**Section 2.10 - Withdrawal and Expulsion.** A member may withdraw at any time by divesting themselves of all AGOV Tokens and publicly declaring, through a Cardano Transaction Comment made by their wallet, that they are formally disassociating.
+**Section 2.10 - Withdrawal and Expulsion.** A member may withdraw at any time by divesting themselves of all ADAO Tokens and publicly declaring, through a Cardano Transaction Comment made by their wallet, that they are formally disassociating.

 A member may be expelled by ADAO through the Member Removal procedure established in section 2.6 of this document and adopted by the membership.
 Upon termination of membership, all rights and interests in ADAO shall cease except for rights to redemption of capital pursuant to Article V below (if any).